Please read the background information and full project description from Search Engine Project, Part I.

 How your group is organized is up to the group members.
 Some suggestions include:

-You only need to submit one time for your whole group.
-Be sure the names of all group members are listed on all files.
-You should use the CVS server, email, Facebook, Skype, or any means you wish, to communicate within your group.
+Be sure the names of all group members are listed in the comments of all files.
+You should use GitHub's issue tracker, wiki, email, Facebook, Skype, or any means you wish, to communicate within your group.
+(It is suggested you hold short group meetings before or just after class.)

-Grading will be done for the group's results, and individuals in the group will have their grades adjusted by peer ratings.
-A rating of each team member's level of participation should be sent by individually by every member, directly to the instructor.
+Grading will be done for the group's results and individual commits.
+Individuals in the group will have their grades adjusted by peer ratings.
+A rating of each team member's level of participation should be sent by individually by every member directly to the instructor.
 Be sure to include yourself in the ratings!
 The rating is a number from 0 (didn't participate at all), 1 (less than their fair share of the work), 2 (participated fully), or 3 (did more than their fair share of the work).
+Additional comments are allowed if you wish to elaborate.